Iterating over variable-length sequences

 New TIMIT wrapper

-I also wrote a new TIMIT wrapper called TIMITSequences
+I also wrote a new TIMIT wrapper called TIMITSequences, which uses

 over this dataset returns whole sequences.
 These sequences are segmented in